Fluorescent Display Digital Clock – Built 1973

 I built this when I was 16 years old.
 It's a pretty straightforward design using 7400-series integrated circuits, popular at the time.
 7490 decade counters, 7447 BCD-to-7-segment decoder drivers, a 555 timer (used for time set), and a 7404 hex inverter (along with a zener diode to clip and buffer the 60 Hz line frequency for time keeping).

-The display tubes are fluorescent, they have a filament like a radio or tv tube had.
+The display tubes are fluorescent.
+They have a filament like a radio or TV tube had.
 Each segment has its own transistor driver circuit to provide the 24 volts DC to light it up.

 The cabinet was once a 4-track tape player.
 These predated the 8-tracks that some people may remember from the 1970's.